 Here comes the hard part, avoid certain food and drinks!
 We know that people love their coffee however it is dark substance such as this that can create discoloring and staining on your smile.
 In general avoiding food and drinks with dark pigmentation are a great way to maintain or improve your smile.
 This includes things such as coffee, dark sodas, soy sauce, red wine, etc.

 You have probably heard more times than you can count that flossing is essential for maintaining a healthy smile but it is also vital for a white smile.
 Flossing all the way down to the gums as plaque gets all the way down there and can cause inflammation and decay of the gums.
 Getting rid of as much plaque as possible is a key factor in a white smile.

-Call Our Office in Brandywine, Hockessin, Middletown, Newark, Wilmington, Millsboro, or Pediatric Office in Newark For More Information
+Call Our Office in Brandywine, Hockessin, Middletown, Newark, Wilmington, or Millsboro For More Information

 Should you have any further questions or if you are unhappy with your smile and wish to brighten it, please do not hesitate to contact us.
 We are proud to be able to offer an at home solution to our patients of whitening trays that are fitted to each patients unique smile.
 We hope to see you in one of our conveniently located offices soon!